 The women in my family, including Vera, modeled to me how life brings loss, but it does not take away love.
 Reality and beauty exist together.
 That is what I am here to capture: beauty in all its truth; the everyday sacredness of real life.
 Life is constantly changing, so I am here to capture the good, the sacred, and the lovely in your life, so that when you need it most, love's beauty will fill you with hope.

 I married an incredible man.
 My husband, Matt, amazes me with his generosity, patience, understanding, and never-ending quest for what is true and good.
-We have a little boy, James, who has Matt's smile, his pensive nature, and strawberry-blonde hair.
-Well, I may be partially responsible for that because it's also my mom's hair color!
+We have a little boy, James, who has Matt's smile, his pensive nature, and strawberry-blonde hair and our second little boy is due this summer!
 James got my nose, eyes and curiosity about how things work.
 I'm crossing my fingers that he grows up to make furniture with me in the garage!
 There is nothing sweeter to me than spending time filling their lives with love, kisses, and great food!

 I work from home during the week, so when the weekend rolls around I crave some exploration!
 While I loved my family's summer camping trips growing up, my go-to weekend adventure spots are art museums, gardens, libraries, bookstores, and coffee shops!
 My family and I live in Phoenix, so there is plenty here to explore, but I'll always have a special place in my heart for the sights and activities in Southern California, my home until 2016!
 Side note: this is the Huntington Library, where Matt and I got engaged!